How Encryption At-rest and In-transit Works

 Prevents hackers from using data if they intercept communications | Requires cooperation to follow protocols by all parties involved |

 To give a clearer picture of what data in-transit is, some examples of a file in-transit include sending an email over the internet, colleagues exchanging files over a corporate network, and transferring data from a USB to a co-worker’s laptop.
-Data in-transit is more vulnerable than static or at-rest data kept in an offline database.
-Moving data has unique risks, such as snooping intermediaries intercepting moving data or sending errors leading to data leaks.

 The best practices when using an in-transit encryption service include the following:

 In addition to encryption, require strong passwords with a minimum of eight characters containing a combination of letters, numbers, and special symbols.
+Remind your team to avoid using personal information like their address and birthday.
+Passwords for high-risk accounts should be changed every 60 to 90 days.
+For more information, check out these three strong password tips by the U.S. Cybersecurity and Infrastructure Security Agency (CISA).

 How VoIP Encryption Works

 The availability and functionality of VoIP business phones have streamlined how businesses of all sizes communicate.
 Teams coordinate and share personal or privileged information with clients and colleagues through internet-based solutions.
-Therefore, all conversations over VoIP channels must be encrypted and modified into cluttered voice data packets to prevent them from being intercepted while in transit.
+Therefore, all conversations over VoIP channels must be encrypted and modified into cluttered voice data packets to prevent them from being intercepted while in-transit.

 Here’s the summary of what happens during each step: